PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-18-removing-james-f-crow.md

 I note that in the Institute's statement about renaming it was said that "some of us have a deep appreciation for his career and/or considered him a dear friend, whereas others are only beginning to learn about Professor Crow through this controversy".
 Unless some way is found to honestly discuss the history of population genetics, the people who are "only beginning" will never get any further in their learning of the history of the field.
 If only ideal people can be remembered, then we will have to spend a lot of time and effort forgetting.

+_(Edited 1/19 to distinguish more clearly between traditional eugenics and Crow and Muller's concerns)._